Food is an important constituent for all living beings. Proper food with good qualities gives strength, complexion, immunity, and good life.

 Food is classified into three types according to its predominant properties: palliative (shaman), vitiating (prakopak) and healthy (swasthaitakar).

 Palliative foods are known as pathyakar.
-Foods having vitiating (prakopak) qualities create diseases after aggravating soshas.
-Those which maintain health have been classified as healthy (swasthaitakar).
+Foods having vitiating (prakopak) qualities create diseases after aggravating doshas.
+Those who maintain health have been classified as healthy (swasthaitakar).

 If we study according to the information given above, one specific food cannot be shaman, prakopak or swasthaitakar for everyone.
-Hence while deciding do’s and don’ts of food it is essential to make detailed study of factors like age, constitution, habitat, tolerance, capacity of agni, etc.
+Hence while deciding the do’s and don’ts of food, it is essential to make a detailed study of factors like age, constitution, habitat, tolerance, the capacity of agni, etc.

-“One which is not harmful for our body and one which is pleasant to our mind is pathya.
-This is always recommended, and one which is harmful both for body and mind is not recommended and hence called as apathya.”
+'One which is not harmful to our body and one which is pleasant to our mind is pathya.
+This is always recommended, and one which is harmful both for body and mind is not recommended and hence called as apathya.'